skip navigation

 RISING STARS AND TWINKLING STARS: Skate 1-2 days per week in the LTS program and/or on Freestyle sessions.
 We suggest you work with a coach of your choosing.

-UNITY, SHOOTING STARS, AND SHINING STARS: Skate 1-2 days per week in the LTS program and/or on freestyles, and work with a private lesson coach of your choosing.
+UNITY, SHOOTING STARS, AND SYMPHONY: Skate 1-2 days per week in the LTS program and/or on freestyles, and should work with a private lesson coach of your choosing.

-HARMONY AND SYMPHONY: Skate 1-2 days per week in the LTS program and at least one freestyle a week, and work with a private lesson coach of your choosing and pass pre pre moves by August 1st.
+HARMONY: Skate 1-2 days per week in the LTS program and on Freestyles, and work with a private lesson coach of your choosing and pass preliminary moves by August 1st.
+All skaters must be 19 and under as of July 1st.

-SYNERGY: Skate 2 hours per week on Freestyle sessions and obtain 1-2 private lessons per week, working to test and achieve higher Moves in the Field tests.
-Preliminary Moves in the Field must be passed by August 1st.
+SYMMETRY: Skate 3-4 days per week on Freestyle sessions and obtain 2+ private lessons per week, working to test and achieve higher Moves in the Field tests.
+Juvenile Moves in the Field must be passed by August 1st.
 Ice Dance experience is encouraged.
+All skaters must be 13 and under as of July 1st.

-AFFINITY: Skate 2.25 hours per week on Freestyle and obtain 2 private lessons per week, working to test to higher Moves in the Field tests (unless passed Senior Moves).
+AFFINITY: Skate 3-4 days per week on Freestyle and obtain 2+ private lessons per week, working to test to higher Moves in the Field tests (unless passed Senior Moves).
 Intermediate Moves in the Field must be passed by August 1.
 Ice Dance experience is encouraged.
+All skaters must be 19 and under as of July 1st.

 WHAT IS SYNCHRONIZED SKATING